 Habitat modification to eliminate harborage sites is effective, along with proper building maintenance to exclude their entry.
 Elimination of available interior and exterior food and water supplies is needed.
 The shyness these rats exhibit, affects the ability to gain control.
 Like the other domestic rodents they prefer to remain against vertical surfaces, in contact with their “guard hairs” on their body, and control measures should be placed against these pathways.

-If you have a rodent problem and would like to have a Craig Thomas Pest Control representative speak to you, give us a call!
+If you have a rodent problem and would like to have a Craig Thomas Pest Control, in partnership with Orkin Pest Control, representative speak to you, give us a call!
 Contact us by phone 800-255-6777, email for your free inspection today!

 We at Craig Thomas Pest Control, Inc. are grateful to Univar Profession Products and Services for pest information incorporated into this work.